West Indian cricket team in Zimbabwe in 2001

 The West Indies cricket team toured Zimbabwe in June and July 2001 to play 2 Test matches against Zimbabwe.
 The series was named Clive Lloyd Trophy, in honor of former West Indian great Clive Lloyd.
 West Indies won the first title of the trophy by 1–0.

 Before the Test series, West Indies participated to a triangular One Day International competition with Zimbabwe and India.
-The West Indies tour consisted 3 List A matches and 2 First-class matches as well.
+The West Indies tour consisted of 3 List A matches and 2 First-class matches as well.